A Decorator Is Simply a Function That Takes Another Function as an Argument

 Handling Any Arguments

-The *args, **kwargs in the wrapper's signature is important.
+The *args, **kwargs pattern in the wrapper's signature is important.
 It means the wrapper accepts any number of positional arguments and any keyword arguments.
 This makes the decorator general-purpose: it can wrap functions that take no arguments, one argument, or twenty arguments without modification:

 def announce(func):